DeepanshuSarawagi/AWS/10-VPC/VPNAndDirectConnect.md

 - This is a separate building to your remote datacenter.
 - You can configure private virtual interfaces and public virtual interfaces on your router for DC.
-- Private virtual interfaces will connect to the VGW within your VPC.
+- **Private virtual interfaces** will connect to the VGW within your VPC.
-- Public virtual interfaces connects to an AWS region allowing access to Public AWS resources such as S3.
+- **Public virtual interfaces** connects to an AWS region allowing access to Public AWS resources such as S3 and DynamoDB.
+- **Transit virtual interface** will allow to connect to VPC using transit gateway.
 - Direct Connect Gateway can be used to setup a Direct Connect to one or more VPC in different regions (same AWS account).
 **Direct Connect Connections:**